RakeshSahoo20/aps3/README.md

 4. git config --global user.name RakeshSahoo20
 5. git commit -m "This is my firsh source code"
 6. git push origin main -f (for forcefully psh the data)

+7. this file is edited in githubrepo (pull the github edited file into vs code)